"Stay the grand finale, stay the reading of our swan song and epilogue." 23rd May 2022.

 Me - "Because my husband lied to me one more time, for no good reason"

-We were in a cafĂ© garden.
+We were in a café garden.
 I asked him if he'd seen her at some CDP thing after he'd said that he wished to repair our marriage.
-He said no. Her husband had told me before I asked my husband, that she had also attended the CPD.
+He said no. Her husband had told me before I asked my husband, that she had also attended that CPD.
+This lie makes no sense.

 He - "OK"